yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 To properly record any profits/losses from a strategy, charge fees, and lock profits for distribution to depositors, the REPORTING_MANAGER will need to "report" for each strategy via `vault.process_report(strategy)`.

+The RoleManager will give the REPORTING_MANAGER role by default to the global permissionless `Keeper`.
+This means anyone can call `process_report` on your vault unless otherwise set.

 This function will trigger all necessary logic to record a strategy's gain since the last report and begin distributing that profit to depositors over the vault's specific `profit_max_unlock_time`.

 NOTE: To charge fees you will need first to have added an 'accountant' to your vault that will hold the fee logic and receive the fees that are charged.